Balancing School and Social Life: the Story of Sarah

 “Great!
 I’d love that!
 Order pepperoni for me!”

 I go on to have an amazing night with my friends.
-We run around Rebecca’s backyard playing hide and seek for hours, until we’re exhausted and bubbling with giggles.
-We eat so much pizza we can’t fit any more, and watch movies until we fall asleep.
+We run around Rebecca’s backyard playing hide-and-seek for hours, until we’re exhausted and bubbling with giggles.
+We eat so much pizza we can’t fit in our jeans anymore, and watch movies until we fall asleep.

 I wake up earlier than my friends the next morning.
 Looking around the room, at my friends, I am filled with immense gratitude for all of them.
 They have always been by my side, there for me whenever I needed, even when I pushed them away.

 To my joy and relief, Mira was right.
 A balance between school and friends is possible.
-It was okay that my friends didn’t want to study as much, and that didn’t have to impact my own academic ambitions.
+It was okay that my friends didn’t want to study as much; that didn’t have to impact my own academic ambitions.
 I realized that it was important to have a clear grasp on my priorities and boundaries.
-For the rest of the year, I had one or two amazing nights with my friends a week, and the rest, I studied.
+For the rest of the year, I had one or two amazing nights with my friends a week, and on the other nights, I studied.

 In the end, I learned how to have fun with my friends while still achieving my goals in school.
 And so, I obtained the best of both worlds: academic and social success.